Lost your keys again? These great key finders will locate them in a jiffy

 Keys are still an invaluable part of most people’s lives.
-We rely on keys to gain access to various places, including the car, the house, the shed in the backyard, and maybe even the mailbox.
-We all do our best to keep track of them all, but there’s always that inevitable moment when you simply can’t find them, even though you’re positive you put them back in their proper location.
+We rely on keys to gain access to our cars, houses, apartments, backyard sheds, and maybe even our mailboxes.
+We all do our best to keep track of them all, but there are inevitably moments when you simply can’t find them — even though you’re positive you put them back in their proper place.

-More: Prone to losing your keys or wallet?
-Nut Find 3 will help you keep track of them

 They usually turn up eventually, sure, but it’s no fun searching for them.
-Fortunately, there are Bluetooth trackers that make it easier to locate your keys.
+Fortunately, there are iOS and Android-compatible Bluetooth trackers that make it easier to locate your keys, wallet, backpacks, and all the other important doodads in your life.
 Forget about pulling all of the cushions off the sofa — the right tracker can point you straight to your missing keys.
-Below, are some of the best available, along with everything you need to know in regards to their pricing and compatibility.
-Hopefully, you’ll find one to your liking, so you can keep better track of your keys.
+Below are some of the best Bluetooth trackers available, along with everything you need to know regarding their pricing and compatibility.

 Tile Mate ($25)

 You can attach the Tile Mate to any object you wish to locate, but for the purposes of finding your keys, you probably want to slip it on your key ring.
-In the event that you do lose your keys, you can use the official iOS or Android app to trigger the Mate’s 88-decible alarm, or bring up a map showing your key’s last known location.
-If your missing keys don’t appear on the map, you can set the app to notify you of when someone else with the Tile app comes near them.
+In the event that you do lose your keys, you can use the official iOS or Android app to trigger the Mate’s 88-decibel alarm, or bring up a map showing your key’s last known location.
+If your missing keys don’t appear on the map, you can set the app to notify you when someone else with the Tile app comes near them.
 You can also use the Mate to find your misplaced phone by pressing the center of it.
-Once attached, you won’t need to maintain or charge the key finder, as it’s designed to last for an entire year, provided nothing too drastic happens to it.
-After that, you can get a brand new one for 50-percent off using Tile’s reTile program.
-Read more here.
+Once it’s attached, you won’t need to maintain or charge the key finder, as it is designed to last for an entire year.
+Even after it bites the dust, you can get a brand new one for 50-percent off using Tile’s reTile program.

 Buy one now from:

-Note: Update: Added Pixie to the list.